sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

 Test the load balancer by sending traffic to it.
 It should distribute the traffic to your backend instances based on your target group configuration.

 ## How to resize the EBS volume?
-Go to edit the volume and select modify the volume and change the size, IOPS, etc.

-## Can we attach the same EBS volumes to multiple instances?
 **Steps to Resize an EBS Volume:**

 1. **Identify the EBS Volume:**